-DET and its Schools also consider whether any intervention or support is required as part of a whole-setting approach for their CYP, or with the wider DET School community.
+DET and its Schools also consider whether any intervention or support is required as part of a wholesetting approach for their CYP, or with the wider DET School community.

-6. Investigation Outcomes
+5. Outcomes

-Investigations of an allegation or incident as set out in this Policy enable DET and its Schools to determine the outcome, working with their safeguarding partners, as appropriate.
 DET and its Schools always seek to ensure that the outcome of an investigation is appropriate and proportionate to the circumstances in relation to an actual or alleged incident, liaising with safeguarding partners, as appropriate.
 The following scenarios may apply: